decretist/Dissertation/Chapter4/chapter4.markdown

 Decretum Gratiani*, Monumenta Germaniae historica.
 Hilfsmittel 10 (München: Monumenta Germaniae Historica, 1990).

-[18]  (Susan Hockey, “The History of Humanities Computing,” in *A Companion to Digital Humanities*, ed.
-Susan Schreibman, Raymond George Siemens, and John Unsworth, Blackwell Companions to Literature and Culture 26 (Malden, MA: Blackwell Pub, 2004), 4–6).
+[18] Susan Hockey, “The History of Humanities Computing,” in *A Companion to Digital Humanities*, ed.
+Susan Schreibman, Raymond George Siemens, and John Unsworth, Blackwell Companions to Literature and Culture 26 (Malden, MA: Blackwell Pub, 2004), 4–6.
 The highest honor in the field of Digital Humanities is the Roberto Busa Prize, awarded by the Alliance of Digital Humanities Organizations (ADHO).
 A notable past recipient of the Busa Prize is John Burrows, who first introduced the